 If you're having particular difficulties tolerating pressure, some machines have special adaptive pressure functions to improve comfort.
-You also may benefit from using a humidifier along with your CPAP system.
+You might also benefit from using a humidifier along with your CPAP system.

-CPAP may be given at a continuous (fixed) pressure or varied (autotitrating) pressure.
+CPAP may be given at a continuous (fixed) pressure or varied (autotitrating) pressure (APAP).
 In fixed CPAP, the pressure stays constant.
 In autotitrating CPAP, the levels of pressure are adjusted if the device senses increased airway resistance.

 Bilevel positive airway pressure (BPAP), another type of positive airway pressure, delivers a preset amount of pressure when you breathe in and a different amount of pressure when you breathe out.